 Scoliosis means “curvature of the spine”.
 It is commonly first noticed in childhood or adolescence, and the curve often progresses rapidly as the child grows.

 If left untreated it can lead to severe spinal deformity, chronic pain, and early spinal degeneration.

 Early detection and treatment leads to better long term results.

 As a community service we are offering free spinal screenings here at Empowering Wellness Centre at Burleigh Heads Gold Coast.

-Currently there is no program in our health system for early detection of scoliosis, and this is why Dr. Chris Ientile is offering this screenings as a complimentary Community Service.
+Currently, there is no program in our health system for the early detection of scoliosis, and this is why Dr. Chris Ientile is offering this screening as a complementary Community Service.